 - Degree: Bachelor’s, Master’s, PhD

-- Coverage: Partial to full funding
+- Coverage: Partial to full allowance

 - IELTS: Waived with MOI